Meeting the ADA Title II Digital Accessibility Requirements

 Step #7 - Get Training

-Build your team’s knowledge and skills with ATI trainings and linked resources.
+Build your team’s knowledge and skills with the ATI's self-guided trainings and linked resources.